txt/se16/lectures/30architectures.md

 |Delete (Destroy)|	DELETE	|DELETE	| dispose|

+Notice that _how_ CRUD is implemented is unknown.
+They are _interfaces_ to an unknowable underlying toolkit. [/_pdf/kwic.pdf](Modular design.
+Good practice.)

 Classic pipe and filter.
 Used in UNIX (bad to interaction across multiple pipes; good for easy development, ease of maintenance)

 ![](/_img/pipe_and_filter.jpg)